Constructing a Casita

 Icon of a handshake.

 During the same time that you find a loan, you can also look for a contractor.
-Hiring a contractor is crucial to building an ADU.
-A contractor will ensure your ADU is built safely and correctly.
+Hiring a contractor is crucial to building a casita.
+A contractor will ensure your casita is built safely and correctly.
 They can also act as your project manager.
 They can make sure you have the right permits and construction is on-schedule.
-For guidance on choosing a contractor, plus a list of registered contractors, see Finding an ADU Contractor.
+For guidance on choosing a contractor, plus a list of registered contractors, see Finding a Casita Contractor.

 4. Get a Permit